-In conclusion, one of the engineering constraints was not having unlimited resources to verify every combination of features for every situation for every platform for every possible situation.
+In conclusion, one of the engineering constraints was not having unlimited resources to verify every combination of features for every application for every platform for every device in every configuration for every possible situation.
 Therefore, we strongly recommend customers continue with on-going support, for updates, fixes, and access to technical support staff.